soundasleep/jevon.org/wiki/the-problems-with-chai.md

 * `expect(true).to.be.false('message')`
 * `expect(undefined).to.exist('message')`

 Both of these assertions will fail with "is not a function".
 This means the only message you will get back is _expected true to be false_ and _expected undefined to be defined_.
 How helpful.
 I've created https://github.com/chaijs/chai/issues/272 to hopefully resolve this.

+*Update:* It may be the best way to do this is `expect(true).to.equal(true, 'message')`.

 ==`define` and `it` cannot have parameterised tests==